Nataliavino/Amazon_Campaign_Management/Readme.txt

 Token Management: Automatically refresh access tokens for secure API authentication.

 API URLs and credentials are defined in the config.py file for easy management.

+AWS Integration
+AWS Lambda: The script can be deployed on AWS Lambda for serverless execution.
+AWS EventBridge: It can be scheduled to run at specified intervals using AWS EventBridge.